Can I get life insurance without a medical?

 How are life insurance costs calculated?

-When calculating life insurance premiums, insurance providers look at:
+When calculating how much you’ll pay for your life insurance, providers look at:

 - Basic details.
 Information including your age, weight, height and gender

-- Your health history and if you have any existing or chronic health conditions
+- Your health history.
+This includes if you have any existing or chronic health conditions

 Frequently asked questions